34 Fun Things To Do in Melbourne with Kids [in 2023]

 Visiting ArtVo

-Sometimes when you’re on holiday, all you want to do is wander, people watch, and find relaxing places to have a drink and a snack.
-And that’s exactly what you’ll be able to do at Southbank, which is why it’s one of the best things to do in Melbourne with kids.
+Ever had those vacation vibes where you just want to stroll, sip, snack and soak in the local scene?
+That’s exactly what you’ll be able to do at Southbank, which is why it’s one of the best things to do in Melbourne with kids.

 Sports fanatics will love checking out the Australian Sports Museum in Melbourne, one of the Melbourne activities for kids that will delight all ages